The History and Use of Silver Snuff Boxes

 It was during the 17th century when snuff boxes started to become more decorated, different materials came to the forefront like silver.
 Still, many of the snuff boxes were hand-painted, featuring tiny portraits to bucolic scenes to miniature landscapes.
 For the wealthy, many had cameos of themselves painted on the boxes.
 Some versions made in France were known as tabatieres, and used gold more than silver.
 Encrusted with amethysts, sapphires, and even diamonds they were very ornate.
 You could find them enamelled, engraved, or chased.

 The antique sterling silver snuff boxes created in England were mostly made in the cities of Birmingham & London.
 By the early part of the 19th century, a number of snuff box makers were crafting their products which became quite famous.
 Craftsmen such as Samuel Pemberton, Nathaniel Mills, and Edward Smith created silver snuff boxes that featured engravings of abbeys and castles on the lid and sides.

 The contributions of craftsmen to the creation of silver snuff boxes changed from the Gregorian times to the Victorian era, reflecting the changes in the culture.
-Plus, new technology made it easier to create snuff boxes as mass manufacturing techniques were employed.
+Plus, new technology made it easier to create snuff boxes when mass manufacturing techniques were employed.
 This allowed more common peoples to own snuff boxes made from sterling silver which increased their popularity, but also removed many of the individual touches that they became known for over the years.